BBC Television Shakespeare: Behind the scenes

 This episode was filmed on the same set as The First Part of Henry the Sixt and The Second Part of Henry the Sixt.
 However, designer Oliver Bayldon altered the set so it would appear to be falling apart, as England descended into an even worse state of chaos.
-In the same vein, the costumes became more and more monotone as the four plays went on – The First Part of Henry the Sixt features brightly coloured costumes which clearly distinguish the various combatants from one another, but by The Tragedy of Richard III, everyone fights in similarly coloured dark costumes, with little to differentiate one army from another.
+The cyclorama around the set was repainted with grey rolled over the gauze.
+Said Bayldon: "The adventure playground has become burned and charred - colours have been subdued to black and grey, and the colour of charred timber".
+The fights were designed to have very strong violence here, deliberately in contrast to the "knockabout" violence of The First Part.

 The scene where Richard kills Henry has three biblical references carefully worked out by Howell: as Richard drags Henry away, his arms spread out into a crucified position; on the table at which he sat are seen bread and wine; and in the background, an iron crossbar is illuminated against the black stone wall.

-Howell's presentation of the complete first historical tetralogy was one of the most lauded achievements of the entire BBC series, and prompted Stanley Wells to argue that the productions were "probably purer than any version given in the theatre since Shakespeare's time."
-Michael Mannheim was similarly impressed, calling the tetralogy "a fascinating, fast paced and surprisingly tight-knit study in political and national deterioration."
+Howell's editing uses more frequent cuts as the tetralogy progresses, emphasising the growing violence and tension in a divided England.
+Although the tetralogy takes place over decades, Howell chose not to focus on heavy ageing makeup.
+As Shakespeare's fidelity to historical fact is often not accurate, and the theatricality of the plays was already being emphasised, Howell decreed that any ageing makeup would be restricted to minor details.

 The Prefaces to Shakespeare episode for The Third Part of Henry the Sixt was presented by Brewster Mason who had played Warwick in the 1963 RSC production The Wars of the Roses directed by John Barton and Peter Hall.
 The Shakespeare in Perspective episode was presented by historian Michael Wood.